SAslan8006/PatikaDersleri/İngilizceA1/GeçmişZamanBeeFilli.md

   We didn't live in this city when we were young.
   Did they help you with your homework?
   Last week we decided to buy a new car.
+ # Geçmiş zamanda düzensiz fiiller
+ Present --- Past
+ go   ------ Went
+ Sleep ----- slept
+ buy  ------ bought(satın almak)
+ take ------ took(almak)
+ get ------- got(almak edinmek)
+ have ------ had
+ known ----- knew
+ speak ----- spoke
+ ## Examples
+ I sleep eight hours every night.
+ I slept eight hours last night.
+ You buy some bread every morning.
+ You bought some bread yesterday morning.
+ He speaks with tourists every summer.
+ He spoke with tourists last summer.
+ She has breakfast every morning.
+ She had breakfast this morning.
+ My dog eats a lot when he is hungry.
+ My dog ate a lot yesterday.
+ We take a walk in the park every day.
+ We took a walk in the park last weekend.
+ You know many people in this city.
+ You knew many people in this city ten years ago.
+ They do their homework every night.
+ They did their homework last night.
+ # Negative
+ did not + Verb= didn't +Verb
+ I didn't speak much in class yesterday.
+ He didn't buy a new house last month.
+ My cat didn't run when it saw me.
+ We didn't see you at the concert.
+ They didn't eat anything during lunch.
+ ## Questions
+ Did + Subject +Verb..?